eggsactly/n-body-sim/README.md

 # Building
 Run _make_ to build the software.
 Run _./n-body-sim_ to run the simulation.
 Run _make clean_ to remove all binary and executable files generated in the build process.

+# Running
+A good first example is to run the following command:

+./n-body-sim -i inputs/SimpleExample.xml -s 0.033 -r 0.1

+That command runs a small example, at 30 fps, which shows a planet clearing the region around its orbit.

 # Dependencies
 This program is a C++ program and it depends on the [SDL library](https://www.libsdl.org/), which must be downloaded separately, and the rapidxml library, which has been included in this project.

 # Support
-n-body-sim works only on Mac OS X and has been tested on version 10.11.6.
-All other operating systems are not expected to be able to compile this project without changes to the makefile.
+n-body-sim has been tested on the following operating systems:
+- Mac OS X 10.11.6
+- Debian 8.5

+Other Linux operating systems are expected to work but have not been tested.

 # License
 n-body-sim is free software: you can redistribute it and/or modify